lucko/spark-docs/docs/using-the-viewer.md

 An example of this process is demonstrated in the [Finding lag spikes guide](guides/Finding-lag-spikes).

+### Using the sources (per-plugin or per-mod) view

+If you specifically want to look for badly performing plugins or mods, the **sources** view may be useful.

+Click on the `view: all` button in the top menu bar to switch view modes.
+In the sources view, a separate profiler tree will be shown for each plugin/mod.
+The tree is filtered and at the top level, shows all outgoing calls made by the source.

 ### Apply deobfuscation mappings

 The Minecraft client/server obfuscates ("scrambles, makes hard to interpret") all method and class names.
 This is obviously a slight problem when trying to find out what is causing a performance issue!